One Day Guide to Exploring Arches National Park

 The Windows Viewpoint and Trail

 There are two parking lots in this area.
 The first parking lot will lead you to North and South Window and Turret Arch.
-The second parking lot, with limited over-sized parking, is a very short drive and has restrooms available.
-Dogs are not allowed on these trails.
+The second parking lot, with limited over-sized parking, is a very short drive and allows easier access to the Double Arch.
+You can also walk to this area from the first parking lot.
+The second parking lot has restrooms available.

 North and South Window